AbdelrhmanWalaa/Sprints-Automotive_Software_Bootcamp/README.md

 - **Code Optimization and Best Coding Standards:** Learn techniques for optimizing your code and applying the best coding standards, ensuring efficient and maintainable embedded systems.

 - **Master Business Etiquette and Communication:** Acquire essential business etiquette and communication skills, enabling you to interact effectively with customers, peers, and seniors in a professional setting.

-We are excited to accompany you on this journey to become a proficient embedded systems programmer.
-Get ready to unlock a world of possibilities in the realm of embedded systems development!